 Are you having trouble falling asleep at night?
 Do you find yourself tossing and turning, unable to turn off all the noise in your head and the stress you feel?
-Research has shown that journaling at bedtime can help you sleep more soundly.
+Research has shown that journaling before bed can help you sleep more soundly.

 During the day, it’s easier to push worries aside.
 But when you lie down for the night and try to relax your mind to sleep, those worries seem to come at you from all directions.